jackiekazil/mesa/docs/intro-tutorial.rst

 Introduction to Mesa - Tutorial
 ================================

 Getting started with Mesa is easy.
 In this doc, we will present Mesa’s architecture and core features.
-To illustrate their use, we will describe and build a simple agent-based model, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002]_.
+To illustrate them, we'll walk you through building a simple agent-based model, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002]_.

 The rules of our tutorial model:

 - There are some number of agents.
 - All agents begin with 1 unit of money.
-- Every step fo the model, an agent gives 1 unit of money (if they have it) to some other agent.
+- Every step of the model, an agent gives 1 unit of money (if they have it) to some other agent.

 Despite its simplicity, this model yields results that are often unexpected to those not familiar with it.
 For our purposes, it also easily demonstrates Mesa's core features.